syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if settlement ≥ maturity and if investment and discount is ≤ 0.
+#NUM! - occurs if settlement ≥ maturity and if investment and discount is ≤ 0.

 #### Example: